Registering a Marriage in Thailand (Information for Australian citizens)

 You must have your documents translated into Thai at a private translation agency.
 There are many in Bangkok who can do this in one or two working days.
 Fees vary.
 The Australian Embassy cannot recommend any particular translation agency.

-Step 3: Certification by Thai Department of Consular Affairs
+Step 3: Authentication of documents by Thai Department of Consular Affairs

 After the documents have been translated they must be authenticated by Thai authorities.
-This takes 2 working days and a fee is payable.
-For information on this service you should contact:
+This generally takes two working days and a fee is payable.
+For information on authentications, please contact the nearest office as listed below :

 Step 4: Marriage at the Amphur Office